 - Seeing parents receive an ADHD diagnosis, but very little else in the way of guidance, I created this ‘one stop’ community hub to answer all your questions and cover all your bases.

 - With personal experience of the heartache you feel when your child struggles socially, I have trained to become a Certified PEERS Social Skills course provider with the intention of helping your teens/young adults improve their social skills using one of the only evidence-based social skills programmes for teens/young adults with social challenges.
 For details of when the next program for teens and young adults is scheduled please visit the Events tab.
-Please register your interest by leaving your details here and I’ll be in touch when I have a date for the first course PEERS course to start.
-A PEER page will be available on this site shortly with more information and details about the programme.
+Please register your interest by leaving your details here and you’ll receive further details.
+For more information about the program visit the PEERS tab on this website.

 More About Me

 You’re likely to find me by day at the farmer’s market shopping for organic produce, walking barefoot on the beach or in my garden, soaking up some Vitamin D with my two cats while researching all things health, wellness & ADHD.